mapeditor/tiled/docs/reference/scripting.rst

     **tileSize** : size |ro|, Tile size for tiles in this tileset in pixels (has ``width`` and ``height`` members).
     **tileSpacing** : int |ro|, Spacing between tiles in this tileset in pixels.
     **margin** : int |ro|, Margin around the tileset in pixels (only used at the top and left sides of the tileset image).
-    **tileOffset** : point, Offset in pixels that is applied when tiles from this tileset are rendered.
+    **tileOffset** : :ref:`script-point`, Offset in pixels that is applied when tiles from this tileset are rendered.
     **backgroundColor** : color, Background color for this tileset in the *Tilesets* view.

 Functions